gravitational/teleport/rfd/00XX-agent-census.md

 - [`*-ad*.ps1`](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop): `setx TELEPORT_INSTALL_METHOD_WINDOWS_SCRIPT=true` will be added to one of these scripts as they are the recommended way to configure windows desktops.
 - [`install-node.sh`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/node-join/install.sh): `export TELEPORT_INSTALL_METHOD_NODE_SCRIPT="true"` will be added to this script.
 It is the recommended way to install SSH nodes, apps and many databases.
 Even though `export` doesn't persist across restarts, we can have the agent persist such value (and maybe all of the values sent in `UpstreamInventoryHello`) when it first starts.

-The installation methods below won't be tracked for now.
+The installation methods that follow won't be tracked for now.
-Later on, we'll try to track these methods if, once we start tracking the above installation methods, we notice that we're not yet covering most installation methods.
+Later on, we may try to track these if, once we start tracking the above installation methods, we notice that we're not yet covering most methods.
 - tarball: We can add `export TELEPORT_INSTALL_METHOD_TARBALL="true"` to the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script.
 (However, if the customer does not use the `install` script and instead moves the binaries manually, we won't be able to track this installation method.)
-- `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository: It's unclear how these can be tracked.
+- `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository: It's unclear ATM how these can be tracked.
 - _built from source_: While it's technically possible for customers to build Teleport from source, we won't try to track this installation method as it seems an unlikely use-case.
 - `homebrew`: It's also possible to install Teleport on macOS using `homebrew`.
 The Teleport package in `homebrew` is not maintained by us, so we will also not track this installation method.